fellesverkstedet/fabricatable-machines/theory/README.md

 the good:
 * Super easy to use
 * Fast
-* Reasonably accurate (hampered by concave laserbeam and mirror alignment
+* Reasonably accurate *(hampered by concave laserbeam and mirror alignment*

 the bad:
 * Only 2D cut and raster engrave with tricky Z depth
-* Weak materials (Delrin/POM is the only lasercutable material you can't break with your fingers)
+* Weak materials *(Delrin/POM is the only lasercutable material you can't break with your fingers)*
 * Designing 2D to become 3D requires more skills and assembly
-* Only suitable for making small parts

 **CNC mills**

 the good:
-* Very fast (a ShopBot alpha cut at the speed of a 700w lasercutter)
+* Very fast *(a ShopBot alpha cut at the speed of a 700w lasercutter)*
 * Very accurate
-* Real hardcore materials (Aluminum, brass, bronze, steel and thick Delrin/POM)
+* Real hardcore materials *(Aluminum, brass, bronze, steel and thick Delrin/POM)*
 * High resolution 3D surfaces
 * Reasonable geometry complexity
 * Can make tiny and precise parts